paulhibbitts/publishing-with-docsify-this/README.md

 Docsify-This rendered Web pages are also perfect for embedding, with the ability to visually style Docsify-This pages to the destination platform.

-### Manual Editing a Docsify-This URL
+### Editing a Docsify-This URL

-You can also render other Markdown files in the same repository by directly editing the Docsify-This URL parameter **homepage**, for example:
+You can also render other Markdown files in the same repository by manualy editing the Docsify-This URL parameter **homepage**, for example:

 ```html
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=anotherfile.md